How to Use ASUS System Recovery Partition for Factory Reset

 2. Click OK twice to start the restoration and follow the on-screen instructions.

-All the steps above will be a little difference in different operating system, so you don't need to worry too much.
-You could search “factory reset ASUS laptop” with the specified operating system, such as, Windows 7/8/10 and follow the steps in the corresponding article.
+All the steps above will be a little different in different operating systems, so you don't need to worry too much.
+You could search “factory reset ASUS laptop” with the specified operating system, such as, Windows 7/8/10/11 and follow the steps in the corresponding article.

 Method 3: Restore ASUS laptop with default reset option